fuglaro/filet-cloud/README.md

 ### Authentication
 * Authentication is made by proxying the SSH credentials through the backend in establishing a local SSH connection managed by the backend.
 * This primarily relies on SSH username and password authentication.
 * 2FA can be additionally configured with a Pluggable Authentication Module (PAM).
-TODO https://www.digitalocean.com/community/tutorials/how-to-set-up-multi-factor-authentication-for-ssh-on-ubuntu-20-04

 ### Login Session Managment
 * On completion of the login form, an authenticated secure connection is established: